Implant used safely by millions of women

 The national department of health’s February 2014 Contraceptive and Fertility Planning Policy and Service Delivery Guidelines championed new and existing but under-utilised contraceptive methods and places access to services in a human rights framework.
+The guidelines also took into consideration the debate about whether the hormonal contraceptive, the medroxyprogesterone (or Depo-Provera) injection, is linked to HIV acquisition and transmission.
+There is no definitive answer yet, but the guidelines wisely aim to reduce dependency on the method.

 The introduction of a subdermal contraceptive implant was part of the strategy.
 Roll-out was quick.
 A 2014 campaign championed contraceptive use generally, but only the implant was highlighted by the minister in Parliament.
 The mid-term review of the Maternal Child and Women’s Health Strategy revealed concern about implementation, informed consent and quality of care.